Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-If you visit in March, April, or May, this section of the garden is one of the most magical places you can see!
+If you visit in March, April, or May, this garden section is one of the most magical places you can see!
 Cherry trees blossom and cover the place with beautiful white and pink flowers.

-There are different varieties of cherry trees in this part of the park.
-Most of them originally come from Asia Minor.
+This area features different varieties of cherry trees.
+Most of them originally came from Asia Minor.

 The Citrus Garden